robweber/omni-epd/README.md

 ## Install

-Refer to instructions for your specific display for any [additional libraries or requirements](https://github.com/robweber/vsmp-epd#display-driver-installation) that may need to be satisfied.
+Installing this module installs any required _Python_ library files.
+Refer to instructions for your specific display for any [additional requirements](https://github.com/robweber/vsmp-epd#display-driver-installation) that may need to be satisfied.
 A common requirement is [enabling SPI support](https://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/) on a Raspberry Pi.
 Install any required libraries or setup files and then run:

 ```